migramirez2/Harmony-ONE/progress/artem-kolodko.md

 Q2 Review

 I'm working on porting Synthetix protocol to Harmony.
-The blockers have been unavailable Chainlink and Pyth oracles on Harmony and an unfamiliar environment for building and deploying smart contracts - [Cannon](https://usecannon.com/).
-Nevertheless, I managed to solve part of the problems and to [deploy](https://github.com/ArtemKolodko/synthetix-deployments/pull/1) the protocol without oracles for now.
-I am currently investigating the possibility of using BAND oracles, and after that I will move directly to testing Synthetix protocol on the Harmony chain.
+The blockers have been the unavailable Chainlink and Pyth oracles on Harmony and an unfamiliar environment, [Cannon](https://usecannon.com/), for building and deploying smart contracts.
+I managed to solve part of the problems and to [deploy](https://github.com/ArtemKolodko/synthetix-deployments/pull/1) the protocol without oracles for now.
+I am currently investigating using BAND oracles, and after that I will move directly to testing Synthetix protocol on the Harmony chain.

-I've made progress on [Harmony Portfolio](https://harmony-portfolio.netlify.app/dashboard), the analog of Metamask Portfolio: implemented basic Swap and Bridge page functionality in a single client; this actually required reverse-engineering the existing separate Uniswap and Harmony Bridge client apps.
+I've made progress on [Harmony Portfolio](https://harmony-portfolio.netlify.app/dashboard), the analog of Metamask Portfolio: implemented basic Swap and Bridge page functionality in a single client.
+This actually required reverse-engineering the existing separate Uniswap and Harmony Bridge client apps.
 The portfolio project requires more testing and UI improvements before we will consider publishing it.

 ---